deepwithin/Fun-with-Raspberry-pi/README.md

 #How to connect a Raspberry Pi to a WPA2 Enterprise Network

-#How to connect raspberry pi to BITS-STUDENT
+#How to connect raspberry pi to BITS-STUDENT wifi

 #How to connect raspberry pi to college wifi